Loading

 Answer

-Yes, WiFi is widely available in both Porto and Lisbon.
-Most hotels, cafes, and restaurants offer free WiFi, so staying connected should be easy.
-Many public spaces and transportation hubs also provide free internet access.
-For calling and data usage, check with your mobile provider about international travel plans to avoid unexpected charges.
-Many people also use apps like WhatsApp for calls and messaging over WiFi, so it’s a great option for staying in touch without incurring additional costs.
-You may also want to consider purchasing a local SIM card or a portable WiFi hotspot for more reliable service during your stay.
+Yes, staying connected is easy in both Porto and Lisbon.
+Most hotels, cafés, and restaurants offer free WiFi, and you’ll find it in many public areas too.
+For calls and data, check with your mobile provider about international plans to avoid surprise charges.
+Many people use WhatsApp to call and message over WiFi, which is a great way to stay in touch.
+If you want extra coverage, you can also pick up a local SIM card or rent a portable WiFi hotspot once you're there.

 Question